 What some others are saying…

-"Dear René, Thank you so much for sending the copy of your Preludes and Inventions.
-I’ve played them over several times and find them quite appealing, as well as very accessible."
+“Dear René, Thank you so much for sending the copy of your Preludes and Inventions.
+I’ve played them over several times and find them quite appealing, as well as very accessible.”—Dr. Doris E. Allen DMA, Professor of Piano Pedagogy (emeritus), University of Oregon

-"Dear René!
+“Dear René!
 Wow!
 Thanks so much for giving us copies of your music.
 They look beautiful and the pieces are great.
 You are a truly wonderful composer.
-I will be sure to share your pieces with other pianists as well as the teachers in our UO Piano Pedagogy Program."
+I will be sure to share your pieces with other pianists as well as the teachers in our UO Piano Pedagogy Program.”—Dr. Claire Wachter DMA, Professor of Piano and Pedagogy, School of Music and Dance, University of Oregon

 Dear René, I just listened to your compositions on the Laureate site.
-These are beautiful pieces!
+These are beautiful pieces!—Dr. Lindsay Falvey, Fellow, Claire College, Univ. of Cambridge (UK); and Univ. of Melbourne (Australia)

 Scroll to Top